DamSenViet/keybits-js/README.md

-# Key Labs JavaScript
+# Keybits Javascript

-A JavaScript library for interacting with Key Labs data structures and files.
+A JavaScript library for interacting with Keybits data structures and files.

 ## Installation